websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_07.rst

         #: Relationship mapping between question and choice.
         #: Each choice can have only question.
-        #: Deleteing question deletes its choices.
+        #: Deleting question deletes its choices.
         choices = relationship("Choice",
                                back_populates="question",
                                lazy="dynamic",